hbk619/tdsr-plugins/README.md

 ### Maven

 If you ue maven would like to hear test results as "3 passed, 1 failed.
 Got thing.
 Expected something else.
-Test is test thing line 21" add the below to the commands section
+Test is test thing line 21" or Java compilation errors as "file name.java line 2 column 2 expected ;" add the below to the commands section

 ```
 hbk619.maven = mvn